GeZhouyang/GeZhouyang.github.io/_pages/about.md

 Specifically, I am interested in how hydrodynamic interactions, say, between algae in water, affect their collective motions and the bulk fluid properties.
 I explore these questions numerically by doing computer simulations.
-Most of the programs I use are open-source and can be downloaded from the GitHub page on the left.
+Most of the programs I use are open-source and can be downloaded from the Github page on the left.

-Active fluids are not only interesting to study, but also have many potential applications in the emerging industries that are vital to our future.
+Active fluids are not only interesting fundamentally, but also have potential applications in many emerging industries that are vital to our future societies.
 Examples include directed drug delivery,
 CO2 sequestration, biofuel production, plant-based meat cultivation, etc.